Intrinsic Motivation

 Analyzing and solving real-world problems turns into real and connected experiences, which can change and evolve.

-Yet again, this is a skill that is paramount to success in life beyond the educational experience.
-Developing critical thinking skills and HOTS (Higher Order Thinking Skills) comes to the forefront here.
+YYet again, this is a skill that is paramount to success in life beyond the educational experience.
+Developing critical thinking skills and HOTS (Higher Order Thinking Skills) come to the forefront here.

 The Freedom to Learn From Multiple Perspectives